Save on Gifts for Gardeners!

 Trim or shear deciduous or evergreen hedges.

-Continue to water as needed, especially newly planted trees and shrubs and perennials.
+Water your plants as needed, especially newly planted trees and shrubs and perennials.
 They need a good soaking every week in their first couple of months.
-If it doesn't rain enough, you will need to water.
+If it doesn’t rain enough, you will need to make up for that.
 More on good watering practices.

 Inspect your plants.
 Keep an eye out for insect and disease problems.